Mitch James

 Mitch James (born 26 June 1995) is a New Zealand singer, songwriter and guitarist from Auckland.
 He is best known for his songs "Bright Blue Skies", "Sunday Morning", "No Fixed Abode", "Move On" and "21" which have featured in the Official New Zealand Music Charts.
 His self-titled first album debuted at No. 2 on the New Zealand chart, No. 1 on the NZ Artist Album Chart and has since been certified Platinum by Recorded Music NZ.

+James announced his retirement from music following the release of his third studio album in 2024.

 Life and career

 Early life

-James was raised in Auckland, New Zealand, where he attended Saint Kentigern College.
+Mitch James was raised in Auckland, New Zealand, where he attended Saint Kentigern College.
 James taught himself how to play the guitar at the age of 14 by studying YouTube tutorial videos.
 James has stated that school "wasn't fun" for him and that music became something of a refuge.
 At age 16 James found inspiration in the likes of Ben Howard and Ed Sheeran.
 At age 17 James finished school and travelled to London on a one-way airfare in pursuit of a break into the music industry.